emranHkhan/doctors-portal/README.md

 ## Run the project

-To run this project -
+To run this project on [doctors-portal](http://localhost:3000/) -

 `npm install`

+And then,

 `npm start`